mHUB-Chicago/royal-palms-shuffleboard-billybass/tools/rpscprog/README.md

 #   set-option  Sets the specified configuration parameter to the provided value
 #   test        Tests all motors in the -ve direction for 2 seconds each in
 #               logical/channel order

+# NOTE: all subcommands also have a --help option to print detailed usage information.
 ```